-Requested Special Permits Summarized Findings (detailed zoning text on following pages) Central Square Overlay District: Standards for Issuance of Special Permits (Section 20.305) Proposed development is consistent with the goals and objectives of the Central Square Action Plan: encourage responsible and orderly development; strengthen the retail base to more completely serve the needs of the neighborhoods; preserve the Square's cultural diversity; create active people oriented spaces; improve the physical, and visual environment; provide retail establishments that serve people of diverse economic and social groups who live in the surrounding neighborhoods.
+Requested Special Permits Summarized Findings (detailed zoning text on following pages) Requested Special Permits Central Square Overlay District: Standards for Issuance of Special Permits (Section 20.305) Summarized Findings (detailed zoning text on following pages) Proposed development is consistent with the goals and objectives of the Central Square Action Plan: encourage responsible and orderly development; strengthen the retail base to more completely serve the needs of the neighborhoods; preserve the Square's cultural diversity; create active people oriented spaces; improve the physical, and visual environment; provide retail establishments that serve people of diverse economic and social groups who live in the surrounding neighborhoods.
 Building and site designs are consistent with "Urban Design Plan for Central Square" as outlined in the "Central Square Action Plan" and the "Central Square Development Guidelines" (see summary on following pages).
 Building and site designs adequately screen the parking provided and are sensitive to the contributing buildings in the vicinity.
 No National Register or contributing building is demolished or so altered as to terminate or preclude its designation (either now or within the past 5 years).
-Central Square Overlay District: Building height up to 80 feet and combined residential and non-residential FAR up to 4.00 (Sections 20.304.2 & 20.304.3) Central Square Overlay District findings set forth above Central Square Overlay District: Exemption of rooftop spaces from calculation of Gross Floor Area (GFA) in Central Square Overlay District (Section 20.304.3.6) The rooftop spaces are located and designed to minimize impacts on neighboring uses, including but not limited to light trespass, noise or other nuisance, and may place further requirements or conditions on the design or operational aspects of rooftop space, including but not limited to hours of operation, range of activities permitted, signage and lighting fixtures, visual screening devices, sound mitigation, and other measures to ensure ongoing compliance with the findings.
-Central Square Overlay District: Reduction of parking and loading requirement (Sections 20.304.6 & 6.35.1) • Total development authorized on the site is reduced to 90% of the maximum permitted on the lot or a cash contribution is made to the Central Square Improvement Fund in an amount equal to fifty (50) percent of the cost of construction of the parking spaces not provided.
+Central Square Overlay District: Building height up to 80 feet and combined residential and non-residential FAR up to 4.00 now or within the past 5 years).
+Central Square Overlay District findings set forth above (Sections 20.304.2 & 20.304.3) Central Square Overlay District: Waiver of setback and open space requirements (Sections 20.304.4.1 & 20.304.4.2) Central Square Overlay District findings set forth above Central Square Overlay District: Reduction of parking and loading requirement (Sections 20.304.6 & 6.35.1) Total development authorized on the site is reduced to 90% of the maximum permitted on the lot or a cash contribution is made to the Central Square Improvement Fund in an amount equal to fifty (50) percent of the cost of construction of the parking spaces not provided.
+Subject lot is sufficiently small in size as to contribute to a development pattern of diverse, small scale, new structures and the retention of existing structures.